apache/spark/docs/sql-ref-syntax-aux-refresh-table.md

 -- The cached entries of the table will be refreshed
 -- The table is resolved from the current database as the table name is unqualified.
 REFRESH TABLE tbl1
--- The cached entries of the view will be refreshed or invalided -- The view is resolved from tempDB database, as the view name is qualified.
+-- The cached entries of the view will be refreshed or invalidated -- The view is resolved from tempDB database, as the view name is qualified.
 REFRESH TABLE tempDB.view1
 {% endhighlight %}